-6.1.4.
+8.1.4.
 Personalizing Your Mail in Your .mailrc File

-Just as you have a .login and a .cshrc file in which you can customize your account, you can also create a .mailrc file in your home directory to prompt you for additional information in messages and to provide the same kind of alias shorthand as in your .cshrc file.
+Just as you have a .login and a .cohrc file in which you can customize your account, you can also create a .mailrc file in your home directory to prompt you for additional information in messages and to provide the same kind of alias shorthand as in your .cohrc file.

-If you would like to be prompted for a 'Subject:' header, include the 'ask' option in your .mailrc file:
+If you would like to be prompted for a 'Subject:' header, include the 'ask' option in your .mailre file: